-Now, researchers have proposed a novel 3D-printing approach to manufacturing pixels for display, that could allow much smaller, nanopixels to be crowded in at far higher densities than is possible with 2D-patterning methods.
-The approach rests on building up pixels vertically on free-standing nanopillars of a polymer that’s been spiked with luminescent nanoparticles, also known as quantum dots (QDs).
+Now, researchers have proposed a novel 3D-printing approach to manufacturing pixels for display, allowing much smaller nanopixels to be crowded in at far higher densities than possible with 2D-patterning methods.
+The approach rests on building up pixels vertically on free-standing nanopillars of a polymer spiked with luminescent nanoparticles, also known as quantum dots (QDs).

 The 3D-printing process can produce 620-nm-wide pixels of pure color that are twice as bright as those made from 2D patterning.
 The method can lay down these nanoscale pixels at a “super-high density” some five times higher than the limits of current commercial technology.